Home / IB DP Biology C3.2 Defence against disease- FA 2025- IB Style Questions For SL Paper 2

 Allow ECF.

-veins have thinner (muscular) walls/layer/tunica (media)
+a.
+Arteries have thicker (muscular) walls/layer/tunica media OR veins have thinner (muscular) walls/layer/tunica media

-b. arteries have no valves
+b.
+Arteries have no valves OR veins have valves

-veins have thinner elastic layer
+c.
+Arteries have thicker elastic layer OR veins have thinner elastic layer

-veins have a larger lumen/bore
+d.
+Arteries have a smaller lumen/bore OR veins have a larger lumen/bore

 Accept answers presented in a table.

-a. clotting factors released from platelets
+a.
+Clotting factors released from platelets

-b. clotting process involves a cascade/series of reactions
+b.
+Clotting process involves a cascade/series of reactions

-c. produces thrombin
+c.
+Produces thrombin

-d. causes rapid conversion of fibrinogen into fibrin
+d.
+Causes rapid conversion of fibrinogen into fibrin

-e. fibrin makes a mesh to seal the wound OWTTE
+e.
+Fibrin makes a mesh to seal the wound (OWTTE)

 Question